Historical Guilt - Conquest

 Third, what about the details of a presumed bad action?
 Is there a balance of guilt if all parties contributed to the situation, or if the offended party thought the action was proper except when applied to themselves?
 In this context was the action consensual?
 Lets examine the history.

 In the 1500's when Europeans first came to the Americas, the world was a seriously hostile place.
-The Spanish had just freed themselves from Muslim rule after centuries of warfare.
+The Spanish had just freed themselves from Muslim rule after centuries of war.
 Those that came to the Americas were rough and tumble adventurers just barely, if at all, controlled by the Spanish Catholic Church.
-Their initial conquest of the Aztecs and later conquests of the Inca, Maya, and others is often considered a brutal abuse, and indeed is was brutal.
+Their conquest of the Aztecs, Inca, Maya, and others is often considered a brutal abuse, and indeed is was brutal.
 However the indigenous peoples had the same view of conquest as the Spanish, they had been conquering and enslaving their neighbors for centuries (which is why the Spanish had many indigenous allies).
 Had conditions been reversed, these peoples would have happily slaughtered the Spanish.
 So clearly neither the Spanish nor the indigenous peoples were the nice neighbors we would wish to have today, and there is little reason for any living person to be held accountable.

 Later in the 1600s, the world order had changed little.
 As Europeans reached the East Coast of North America, they were a varied bunch.
-Those to the North East were mainly entire communities and families, and those to Virginia were adventurers and disinherited minor aristocracy.
-These people were Europeans, they thought of themselves as Europeans and they acted like Europeans, but for the most part they didn't think of themselves as conquerors.
+Settlers to the North East were mainly entire communities and families, and those to Virginia were commercial adventurers and disinherited minor aristocracy.
+These people were English, they thought of themselves as English and they acted like English, but for the most part they didn't think of themselves as conquerors, they settled where no Indians had claims.
 The French to the North and the English in Virginia were founding aristocratic communities with lords and peasants.
-Families settling in the North East were mostly English escaping persecution by the Church of England.
+Families settling in the North East were mostly English families fleeing persecution by the Church of England.
 They established communities as tiny theocracies.
 The America of the Declaration had not been discovered yet.
 The Indians operated in the world-wide mode of the time, conquest or negotiation with neighbors as strength and necessity dictated.
 So both groups agreed that conquest and retribution were natural (unless it was against themselves).

 In the 1700s, the world order was still pretty much unchanged.
 In North America, the conflicts were larger and more organized.
 The French, British, and Indians, and later the Revolutionary Americans, fought, negotiated, made treaties, juggling for authority and territory.
 The Indians chose and changed sides just as did the Europeans as necessity and advantage seemed to dictate.
 They all still subscribed to the need for conquest and retribution.
 Those inclined to peaceful relations never seemed to maintain control.
 So no moral high ground here for anyone.

 In the 1800's the tide turned against the Indians.
 The Louisiana Purchase and the War of 1812 pretty much settled the European claims in America.
 The British claimed Canada and the North West, the Spanish the South West and Mexico.
 New American immigrants pressed across the Appalachians and into the deep South.
 They were a rough bunch, used to centuries of war in Europe.
 The world-wide order was still conquest and retribution, but now the Indians were not equal players.
 They were forced westward and onto reservations, and relieved of land in questionable deals.
 The peaceable Indians and family settlers were caught in the middle.
-There was a moment of hope mid-century when families migrating to the West and the Indians along the route operated together in normal commercial relationships, as Indians provided ferry crossings and sold food to the travelers.
-But awakening to the obvious loss of prominence by the Indians, and bad behavior on both sides killed the hope.
+There was a moment of hope mid-century when families migrating to the West and the Indians along the route operated together in normal commercial relationships, as Indians provided ferry crossings and sold food.
+But the Indians awakening to their loss of prominence, and bad behavior on both sides killed the hope.
 By the end of the century the Indians were conquered peoples.

 So where do we stand now?
 For many, by the first question above, we are guilty simply because some of us in the past used force and conquered.
 There is no point in arguing with such people because they do not recognize principles two and three (choice, ability, balance of responsibility), and they do not acknowledge progress in society, which necessarily implies improvement from prior behavior.
 But by principles two and three it is clear that we the living had no choice or ability to change the past, and that in the past the "victims" were at least equally responsible for events, and had the result been opposite would have argued that they were blameless.